Postgres Is All You Need

 But what if you didn't need all of that?
 Pat Spizzo makes a compelling case in this talk that PostgreSQL alone can handle most of what these specialized tools do - and often well enough for the majority of applications.

-Document storage (replacing MongoDB): The jsonb data type in PostgreSQL gives you document-style storage with full indexing support using GIN indexes.
-You can query nested JSON fields, create partial indexes on specific keys, and still benefit from ACID transactions - something MongoDB only added later.
+The jsonb type gives you document storage with real indexing through GIN indexes.
+You can query nested fields, build partial indexes on specific keys, and still get ACID transactions - something MongoDB only added years later.

 This isn't about PostgreSQL being the best at everything.
 ElasticSearch will outperform Postgres for complex search queries across billions of documents.
 Redis will be faster for sub-millisecond caching.
 The question is whether your application actually needs that level of performance.